drgimatt/cypressTest/README.md

 # Cypress Testing Repository
 ## Description

-This repository contains .tspec files that is used to perform unit testing in Cypress
+This repository contains files that is used to perform unit testing in Cypress

 ## Features